jeanimal/heuristica/README.md

 ## Key helper functions
 * [Cue validity](http://en.wikipedia.org/wiki/Cue_validity): A number from 0 to 1 indicating how often the cue would correctly predict the criterion in a two-alternative choice task.
-* pctCorrectOfPredictAlternative: Given a list of fitted heuristics and test data, returns a row with percent correct for each heuristic.
+* pctCorrectOfPredictAlternative: Given a list of fitted models (which implement predictAlternative) and test data, returns a row with percent correct for each heuristic.

-## Heuristics
+## Models
+The package comes with the following models that implement predictAlternative.
-* ttbModel: An implementation of [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic).
+* __ttbModel__: An implementation of [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic).
 It sorts cues in order of cue validity, making a decision based on the first cue that discriminates (has differing values on the two objects).
-* ttbBinModel: Take the Best for only binary cues, which is faster than the more general TTB.
+* __ttbBinModel__: Take the Best for only binary cues, which is faster than the more general TTB.
-* dawesModel: a.k.a.
+* __dawesModel__: a.k.a.
 Dawes' Rule, which uses weights of +1 or -1 only.
 That is, it is a version of a [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression).
 (Excpetion: A cue with no variance-- every value is the same-- gets a weight of 0.)
 This was named after psychologist Robyn Dawes-- see citation below.
-* franklinModel: A cue-validity-weighted linear model.
+* __franklinModel__: A cue-validity-weighted linear model.
 This was named after Ben Franklin, who described a weighted decision method similar to this.
-* regModel: A regression model, a wrapper around R's lm to make it easier to compare with heuristics.
+* __regModel__: A regression model, a wrapper around R's lm to make it easier to compare with heuristics.
 It generates a regression formula for you based on the matrix and column indices you give it.
-* regNoIModel: Same as RegModel but with no intercept.
+* __regNoIModel__: Same as RegModel but with no intercept.
 Out-of-sample accuracy will usually be higher for a regression _without_ an intercept for tasks where the goal is rank order, as in two-alternative choice tasks.
 That's because the intercept has no effect on the ranking, but estimating its value uses up a degree of freedom.
-* logRegModel: A logistic regression model, a wrapper around R's glm.
+* __logRegModel__: A logistic regression model, a wrapper around R's glm.

+You can add your own models by also implementing __predictAlternative__.

+## Data

+The package comes with two data sets used in Simple heuristics that make us smart:
+* city_population (all binary cues)
+* highschool_dropout

 ## Citations